SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/items.md

 description: Items
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: list
+so.topic: howto
+so.user: admin
 language: en
 ---

-# Items
+# Work with list items

 In contrast to lists themselves, the items contained in both predefined and user-defined lists can be added to, amended or deleted.